 Well, that's why I felt anxious about the Reiki.

-Because obviously we had this chat.
+Because obviously we've had this chat.

-And then I asked a religious person, a Christian person afterwards about it, because I loved it so much.
+And then I asked a religious person, a Christian person afterwards about it because I loved it so much.

 I have this thing where I want to just become the thing.

-You know, I like playing the guitar, oh no, I want to play the guitar time.
+Oh, now I want to play the guitar time.

 I'm just not good at anything.

-I've had the most incredible experience, it was only one hour.
+I've had the most incredible experience.

-And she said, Reiki's wrong, you're really lucky that you had a good experience from it, so it doesn't matter.
+Really lucky that you've had a good experience from it, so it doesn't matter.

 But you shouldn't do that because you're letting an energy into your body, and you definitely are.